Healthy Sleep

 temperature differences

-A bedroom that’s a cooler 19C is your best chance for optimal sleep as our body temperature needs to drop for us to fall asleep.
+A bedroom that’s a cool 19°C is ideal as our body temperature needs to drop for us to fall asleep.
+This often includes having cooling bedding in the summer and winter bedding during colder months.
 But, if you prefer to sleep on the cool side and your partner likes it warm and toasty, the best thing that you can do to make sure you’re both happy and comfortable is to opt for a dual tog duvet.
-The Silentnight Yours&Mine dual tog duvet features a unique design, incorporating one half to keep you cool, while the other half will keep you warm and snuggly - a win-win for the both of you!

 ditch the screen before bed